In a standard high-availability Dynatrace Managed deployment, you are protected against data loss if:

 You can scale vertically nodes in two locations so they can handle additional load when you terminate the 3rd location and reinstall with rack-aware settings.
 See Rack aware conversion using replication.

-If your current metric storage per node is more than 1TB, use the cluster restore method.
+If your current metric storage (Cassandra database) per node is more than 1TB, use the cluster restore method.
 While the cluster expansion method will work, the Cassandra bootstrapping required in this method may take unreasonably long time.

 Cluster restore (cluster down time during the restore)